martin-t/rec-wars/README.md

 - RecWars originally drew to an HTML canvas directly without an engine.
 It turned out to provide no benefits over just using an engine and the raw canvas version has since been removed.
 The current version uses macroquad, which takes care of building WASM and talking to the browser.
 The raw canvas version has, however, taught me a bit about compiling Rust to WASM and the `wasm-pack` tooling:
     - It's possible and advisable to use WASM without NPM.
 The official [Rust+WASM book](https://rustwasm.github.io/docs/book/) heavily pushes people towards NPM and the whole thing feels like "just download this big template, don't try to understand it and only touch the parts we tell you to".
 Honestly how do you even statically host the thing on GH/GL pages without `npm run`?.
 If you're not planning to use other NPM packages, all you need is a few lines of JS glue to run your WASM.
 Use the [Without a Bundler](https://rustwasm.github.io/docs/wasm-bindgen/examples/without-a-bundler.html) example as your "template" and host it with `python3 -m http.server`.
 You'll understand exactly what is going on and you'll avoid the whole JS ecosystem.
 - ~~The canvas 2D API is too slow for a game which needs to redraw the entire screen each frame, especially in firefox.~~ ~~UPDATE 2021-02-16: HTML canvas in firefox on linux is too slow.
 Probably nothing I can do about it until [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1010527#c0) is resolved.
 Quote: "AFAIK Chrome does use it, but they also maintain a long list of driver bug workarounds - too much to handle for the FF team.".
 In short, again, blame incompetent driver devs - C(++) rockstars like them can't be bothered with stuff like tests, [basic](https://gitlab.freedesktop.org/mesa/mesa/-/commit/69e6eab6533ff48f72223cd21ef640242c52598b) static analysis or sanitizers - they killed [glium](https://users.rust-lang.org/t/glium-post-mortem/7063), they're killing firefox on linux.~~ UPDATE 2023-07-11: Performance in Firefox is now OK.
 People who don't use readily available tools for checking correctness still shouldn't call themselves engineers.
 - ECS is overhyped.
 It will make all your game entities dynamicly typed but with much more boilerplate than a dynlang and will predictably lead to bugs.
 If you don't need to add/remove components at runtime, the only reason you're using it is probably so you can have references between entities - just use generational arenas.
-Appeal to authority: [rg3d](https://rg3d.rs/) is written by an experienced game engine dev and avoids ECS for much the same reason.
+Appeal to authority: [Fyrox](https://fyrox.rs/) is written by an experienced game engine dev and avoids ECS for much the same reason.
 - Generational arenas will lead to slightly more borrowck errors.
 ECS either avoided them implicitly by borrowing only parts of the gamestate (runtime borrowchecking) or resolved them explicitly by postponing mutation (e.g. legion's [`CommandBuffer`](https://docs.rs/legion/*/legion/systems/struct.CommandBuffer.html)).
 With arenas, you have to deal with them explicitly more often:
     - You can't add to / remove from an arena while iterating through it
         - Use specialized methods like `retain` if available
         - Avoid borrowing the whole arena in a loop - instead, collect handles into a vector, iterate through that vector and borrow only for parts of the loop body
-        - Collect entities to add / handles to remove into a vector, add / remove after the loop is done
+        - Collect entities to add or handles to remove into a vector, add / remove them after the loop is done
     - Subfunctions need mutable game state while you're iterating through one of the arenas
         - Be more granular - don't pass them the entire game state, just the arenas it needs
         - Again, collect handles, iterate through them, reborrow each iteration, end borrow before calling subfunctions